pklipp/pklipp.github.io/_posts/2015-04-30-Fun-with-CSS-and-Custom-Stylesheets-in-Kanbanery.md

 }
 {% endhighlight %}

-And then, just to learn how to work with shadows, I added a drop shadow around the the avatars like this:
+And then, just to learn how to work with shadows, I added a drop shadow around the avatars like this:

 {% highlight css %}
 /* Add a drop shadow around user avatar */